Logo

 R v Martin [2002] 2 WLR 1 Case summary

-The courts are more willing to admit fresh evidence where there have been advances in medical opinion since the time of trial:
+The courts are more willing to admit fresh evidence relating to diminished responsibility where there have been advances in medical opinion since the time of trial:

 R v Hobson [1997] EWCA Crim 1317 Case summary